 Artport's Art Book Fair

-Over 400 books by more than 200 artists, 20 events that include conversations, panels and book launches, alongside 4 art performances about books, fanzines and other surprises, in a weekend dedicated entirely to books and art.
+Join us for a weekend of art and books – Over 400 books by more than 200 artists, artist conversations, panels and book launches, alongside art performances, fanzines and other surprises, in a weekend dedicated entirely to books and art.

 The first artist book fair in Israel was held in Artport since 2015 and immediately attracted thousands of visitors and shoppers for a weekend of books and art.
 The fair raised great interest and led to a flourishing in the field of artist books throughout the country.